Keep Fire Hydrants Clear of Snow & Weeds

 Fire Hydrant Flow Testing

 In May of each year, the Birmingham Fire Department conducts an annual flow testing of City hydrants throughout the month.

 Download the flow testing notice with a map of this year's testing regions.

-The Fire Department flows about a third of the Cities hydrants each year.
+The Fire Department flows about half of the Cities hydrants each year.
 This testing provides the Department with the flow pressure and volume of water that is expected from each hydrant.
 Additionally, it reveals hydrants with mechanical problems.
 Flow testing is one of the ways the Department uses to insure that hydrants are operable and give the proper water flow when needed.

 Unfortunately, this may cause the water in the immediate test area to appear rust colored.
 Please be informed of the following facts.